The Intercollegiate Programming Competition will be held on Saturday, March 22, 2014.

 - Seminole State College

 - Valencia College

 - The competition will be held at regional locations throughout Central Florida.
-You may attend the competition at any one of the following locations: Brevard Community College Palm Bay Campus, Lake-Sumter Community College Leesburg Campus, Seminole State College Sanford Campus, or Valencia College West Campus.
+You may attend the competition at any one of the following locations: Brevard Community College Palm Bay Campus, Lake-Sumter State College Leesburg Campus, Seminole State College Sanford/Lake Mary Campus, St. Petersburg College Downtown Campus or Valencia College West Campus.
 Building, room and direction information can be found here.

 - The competition schedule is as follows:

 - 12:00 to 12:50 pm check in and optional practice